-The UCLA Department of Medicine leads a coalition of six partners working toward a dramatic reduction in low-value care.
-The coalition includes:
+The UCLA Department of Medicine lead a coalition of six partners working toward a dramatic reduction in low-value care.
+The coalition included:

 - Los Angeles County Department of Health Services (LAC DHS)